 Knowledge Level: Beginner

 With the human body composed of approximately 60% water, it should be no surprise that you need to keep it topped up with fluid to perform optimally.
-British Cycling and Team Sky take hydration extremely seriously and on Grand Tours will weigh their riders daily and take urine samples to keep track of it.
+Professional teams take hydration extremely seriously and on stage races or during hard training blocks will weigh their riders daily and take urine samples to keep track of it.

 Whether you’re training, tackling a sportive, riding a multi-day epic or racing, if you’re not keeping hydrated you’ll be compromising your performance, limiting training gains and prolonging the recovery process.